GreptimeTeam/docs/docs/user-guide/logs/pipeline-config.md

 - `urlencoding`: performs URL encoding/decoding on log data fields.
 - `csv`: parses CSV data fields in logs.

 Most processors have `field` or `fields` fields to specify the fields that need to be processed.
 Most processors will overwrite the original field after processing.
-If we do not want to affect the corresponding field in the original data, we can output the result to another field to avoid overwriting.
+If you do not want to affect the corresponding field in the original data, we can output the result to another field to avoid overwriting.

 When a field name contains `,`, the target field will be renamed.
 For example, `reqTimeSec, req_time_sec` means renaming the `reqTimeSec` field to `req_time_sec`, and the processed data will be written to the `req_time_sec` key in the intermediate state.
 The original `reqTimeSec` field is not affected.
 If some processors do not support field renaming, the renamed field name will be ignored and noted in the documentation.